brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## GitHub Webhook

-To enable auto-deployment of our service to all (interested) preview environments we fist need to enable a GitHub Webhook that will notify Brigade of a new release.
+To enable auto-deployment of our service to all (interested) preview environments we first need to enable a GitHub Webhook that will notify Brigade of a new release.

 Note: if using docker-for-desktop Kubernetes cluster follow [this guide](https://stefanprodan.com/2018/expose-kubernetes-services-over-http-with-ngrok/) to set up Ngrok tunneling to your local `brigade-github-app` service.

-- In your GitHub repository got to `Settings -> Webhooks -> Add Webhook`
+- In your GitHub repository go to `Settings -> Webhooks -> Add Webhook`
 - In `Payload URL` enter your exposed brigade url e.g. http://e8432c17.ngrok.io/events/github
 - Change `Content type` to `application/json`
-- In `Secret` enter shared secret that was auto-generated during run of `brig project create` command above.
+- In `Secret` enter the shared secret that was auto-generated during run of `brig project create` command above.
-- Choose `Let me select individual events.` unselect all options that have been preselected and choose `Branch or tag creation`.
+- Choose `Let me select individual events`.
+Unselect all options that have been preselected and choose `Branch or tag creation`.
 For the purpose of this tutorial we will be interested in tags created events only.

 ## Service Implementation

-Our Python Products Microservice will expose REST Api that will handle adding products to a database.
+Our Python Products Microservice will expose a REST Api that will handle adding products to a database.

 Service codebase has 3 main parts: